 Cyberbullying is defined as “willful and repeated harm inflicted through the use of computers, cell phones, and other electronic devices.”
 It refers to incidents in which adolescents harass, humiliate or threaten their peers.
 This can happen through text messages, web sites, photographs, videos, social media, gifs, memes, and a number of other new creative methods kids come up with to hassle one another.
 There is a huge variety in terms of the enormity of these incidents and the outcome.
 Common outcomes include depression, anger, feelings of isolation, and retaliation.

-In order to stop cyberbullying rates from increasing, and eventually get them to go down, a group effort is needed.
-First of all everyone needs to recognize that cyberbullying is just as serious of an issue as traditional bullying.
+In order to stop cyberbullying rates in public schools from increasing, and eventually get them to go down, a group effort is needed.
+First of all, everyone needs to recognize that cyberbullying is just as serious of an issue as traditional bullying.
 These incidents have real-life effects and consequences on our children.
 If parents, educators, and law enforcement agents aren’t able to accept this, our children are going to be affected continuously.